-Spain, with its Mediterranean location and a diverse culture, brings together an unique experience.
+Spain, with its Mediterranean location and diverse culture, brings together a unique experience.

-From long beaches, to hilly mountains it has everything from thrill of adventure to tranquility of scenic beauty.
+From long beaches to hilly mountains, it has everything from the thrill of adventure to the tranquility of scenic beauty.
 Spain also has the best sandy beaches in Europe for families.

-Since its an exhaustive list, we’ve picked up five Spanish islands which must be in your bucket list.
+Since it’s an exhaustive list, we’ve picked up five Spanish islands which must be on your bucket list.

 Here are our top 5 picks for the most amazing Spanish islands to visit: